paulfdunn/rest-app/README.md

     * Optional - call config.Get() to merge in any saved configuration, which is modified by applications at runtime by calling config.Set().
 * Call OtherInit to initialize any other provided functionality.
 * Call blocking function ListenAndServeTLS to start serving your API.

+## Usage - authentication as a standalone service, used by one or more independent services
+See github.com/paulfdunn/rest-app/example-auth-as-a-service for a full example and working application.
+* In this authentication model, tokens are issues by the authentication service using a relatively short expiration interval, and client services can only validate that a token was valid when issued.
+Client services cannot verify the user hasn't used the authentication service to log out or invalidate all tokens.
+Thus keeping a short JWTAuthExpirationInterval, and frequent refresh, is important.